Pelias

-Pelias, king of Iolcos, stops on the steps of a temple as he recognises young Jason by his missing sandal; Roman fresco from Pompeii, 1st century AD.
+Pelias sends forth Jason, in an 1879 illustration from Stories from the Greek Tragedians by Alfred Church.

-Pelias (/ˈpiːliæs/ PEE-lee-ass; Ancient Greek: Πελίας) was king of Iolcus in Greek mythology.
+Pelias (/ˈpiːliæs/ PEE-lee-ass; Πελίας) was king of Iolcus in Greek mythology.
 He was the one who sent Jason on the quest for the Golden Fleece.

 Family

 Pelias was the son of Tyro and Poseidon.
 His wife is recorded as either Anaxibia, daughter of Bias, or Phylomache, daughter of Amphion.
 He was the father of Acastus, Pisidice, Alcestis, Pelopia, Hippothoe, Amphinome, Evadne, Asteropeia, Antinoe and Medusa.
-These daughters are sometimes called collectively as Peliades after their father.
+These daughters are sometimes called collectively as the Peliades after their father.

 Early years

 Tyro was married to King Cretheus of Iolcus, with whom she had three sons, Aeson, Pherês, and Amythaon, but she loved Enipeus, a river god.
 She pursued Enipeus, who refused her advances.
 One day, Poseidon, filled with lust for Tyro, disguised himself as Enipeus and lay with her; from their union were born twin sons, Pelias and Neleus.

 Tyro exposed her sons on a mountain to die, but they were found by a herdsman who raised them as his own, as one story goes, or they were raised by a maid.
 When they reached adulthood, Pelias and Neleus found Tyro and killed her stepmother Sidero for having mistreated her (Sidero hid in a temple dedicated to Hera but Pelias killed her anyway, causing Hera's undying hatred of Pelias).

 Pelias was power-hungry and he wished to gain dominion over all of Thessaly.
 To this end, he banished Neleus and Pherês, and locked Aeson in the dungeons in Iolcus (by the modern city of Volos).
 While in the dungeons, Aeson married and had several children, most famously, Jason.
 Aeson sent Jason away from Iolcus in fear that Pelias would have him killed as a potential heir to the throne.

 Jason grew in the care of Chiron the centaur, on the slopes of Mount Pelion, to be educated while Pelias, fearing that he would be overthrown, was warned by an oracle to beware a man wearing one sandal.